-- Ensure consistency with use of resource parents' photos; ID when/if they have to take kids to the Doctor early on in placement and may not know name and/or any info about the child - Explore a dedicated OPI person for Resource Parents - FAPAC and Agency can work together to have a vetted list of providers to provide to resource parents - Make sure passport packets are available- even after hours and check-in with resource parents - Place info, forms, tip sheets on a portal where all resource parents can have access; Develop Tip Sheets, Resource Sheets to go into Passport that help you as a resource parent know what to do during a challenge (get help to develop this from long-term foster parents) e.g., like telephone tree by stabilization support resource and age-range of child. - Re-examine the reasons why the resource parent site is password protected for prospective parents- it may not be necessary - Self-pace refresher training course on resourcefulness and documents; resource parents (maybe in training) should develop their 5 questions that they will always ask before taking a placement - Update resource parent matching preferences annually at relicensing
+- Allow previous resource parents to touch base with the new foster parent to share information; icebreakers between resource parents - Communicate resources and case information timely - Develop contact list for workers and post for resource parents on website; Identify "conflict resolution" and how we put processes in place.
+Who is the neutral party- social worker supervisor or program manager - Discussion with resource parents and support workers about the use of "unavailable" someone on vacation this week might be ok with being called for a placement that is going to happen - Ensure consistency with use of resource parents' photos; ID when/if they have to take kids to the Doctor early on in placement and may not know name and/or any info about the child - Explore a dedicated OPI person for Resource Parents - FAPAC and Agency can work together to have a vetted list of providers to provide to resource parents - Make sure passport packets are available- even after hours and check-in with resource parents - Place info, forms, tip sheets on a portal where all resource parents can have access; Develop Tip Sheets, Resource Sheets to go into Passport that help you as a resource parent know what to do during a challenge (get help to develop this from long-term foster parents) e.g., like telephone tree by stabilization support resource and age-range of child. - Re-examine the reasons why the resource parent site is password protected for prospective parents- it may not be necessary - Self-pace refresher training course on resourcefulness and documents; resource parents (maybe in training) should develop their 5 questions that they will always ask before taking a placement - Update resource parent matching preferences annually at relicensing